Slack for communities?

 - Too much freedom and complexity - Slack provides all sorts of abilities for team members to create new channels, integrate with other apps, start threads, create DM groups etc. This freedom can become chaos, noise and overwhelming complexity in a community.
 Communities, and community managers, often want to restrict what community members can do to maintain quality and avoid too much complexity and loss of focus.

 Slack is a great tool for team workflow comms - if used correctly.
+What about Slack for communities?
 There are examples of successful professional communities running on Slack although many of them, because they are often quite open, have become too noisy to be valuable.
+However, most now recognise Slack isn't a good community building tool.

 Contact us if you want to know more or have any questions.